marijnh/Eloquent-JavaScript/17_canvas.md

 {{index scaling}}

-Background tiles are 20 by 20 pixels since we will use the same scale that we used in `DOMDisplay`.
+Background tiles are 20 by 20 pixels, since we'll use the same scale as in `DOMDisplay`.
 Thus, the offset for lava tiles is 20 (the value of the `scale` binding), and the offset for walls is 0.

 {{index drawing, "load event", "drawImage method"}}

 We don't bother waiting for the sprite image to load.
 Calling `drawImage` with an image that hasn't been loaded yet will simply do nothing.
-Thus, we might fail to draw the game properly for the first few ((frame))s, while the image is still loading, but that is not a serious problem.
+Thus, we might fail to draw the game properly for the first few ((frame))s while the image is still loading, but that isn't a serious problem.
 Since we keep updating the screen, the correct scene will appear as soon as the loading finishes.

 {{index "player", [animation, "platform game"], drawing}}